 The excess reactivity must be able to compensate:

 - Moderator defect.
-Since the moderator temperature effect is usually negative, the excess reactivity must be able to compensate the reactivity difference between cold zero power (CZP) and hot zero power (HZP) states.
+Since the moderator temperature effect is usually negative, and the excess reactivity must be able to compensate for the reactivity difference between cold zero power (CZP) and hot zero power (HZP) states.